 On the surface, Seoul Station might seem similar to Train to Busan; it also begins as a father-daughter story.
 However, Seoul Station is much darker than its live-action counterpart.
 The film’s father is a surly man searching for his young adult daughter, who’s run away from home to be a sex worker.
 Of course, this is all happening during a Korean zombie apocalypse.

 At Cinema Escapist, we enjoy gritty, socially conscious films that leverage animation to tell powerful stories.
-Train to Busan might be more successful in a mainstream sense, but we’d highly recommend Seoul Station to those who want a darker, more unique take on a zombie pandemic that still has the
+Train to Busan might be more successful in a mainstream sense, but we’d highly recommend Seoul Station to those who want a darker, more unique take on a zombie pandemic that still has the entertainment value of its more well-known sibling.

 Country: South Korea | Year: 2013 | Starring: Soo Ae, Jang Hyuk